What Is Market Segmentation and Why It Is Important

 Benefits of market segmentation

-Cost effective marketing: Market segmentation can help you get the most out of your marketing efforts, as it allows you to direct your resources at the right audience with the right message.
+Cost effective marketing: Market segmentation can help you get the most out of your marketing strategies, as it allows you to direct your resources at the right audience with the right message.
 Segmenting your target audience correctly is also the most efficient way to increase your revenue.

 Better conversion rate: The more specific you are in addressing the needs of your prospects, the more likely they are to convert.
 You will have a better sense of what motivates your audience, which can help you make more informed decisions, such as writing effective calls-to-action on your site.
-As a result, you could increase conversion rates.
+As a result, you could increase your conversion rate.

 Customer retention: Segmentation is a good way of keeping customers satisfied and retention rates high.
 With the data you’ve captured from your market segmentation, you’ll know how to tailor your customers’ experience to meet their individual needs.
 One way to do so is to employ different marketing automation methods to ensure you’re targeting them at each strategic milestone of their customer journey.